 And finally, most Christians (and all Roman Catholics, or at least they're officially supposed to according to their leaders) definitely believe that abortion is condemned in the Bible as murder, and hence is a sin.
-However, regardless of one's feelings on abortion, it's important to know that, because murder is a legal term, abortion can't legitimately be defined as murder in any place where it's not illegal.
-Yes, abortion might involve killing, but killing can only be classified as murder if the killing is unlawful under one's secular, human government, because otherwise capital punishment and the killing of enemy combatants in war would also have to be called murder, as would killing in selfdefence, and so the claim of many anti-abortionists that abortion is murder (at least in most of the western world, or at least as of the time this study was first written) isn't something even worth taking into consideration.
+However, regardless of one's feelings on abortion, and even whether abortion actually is a sin or not, it's important to know that, because murder is a legal term, abortion can't legitimately be defined as murder in any place where it's not illegal.
+Yes, abortion might involve killing, and the killing could even theoretically be a sin - I'm not making a definitive judgement one way or the other as to the morality of the act at this point - but regardless of whether or not abortion is a sin, killing can only be classified as murder if the killing is unlawful under one's secular, human government, because otherwise capital punishment and the killing of enemy combatants in war would also have to be called murder, as would killing in self-defence, and so the claim of many anti-abortionists that abortion is murder (at least in most of the western world, or at least as of the time this study was first written) isn't something even worth taking into consideration.
 Now, some have tried to get around this fact by saying, "It doesn't matter how humans define the word.
-The only thing that matters is how God defines it."
-Well, "murder" is an English word, and like all words, if we aren't all using the same definition when we use it, the word becomes entirely meaningless as far as a discussion goes, and there's no point in even using that word to begin with.
+The only thing that matters is how

-849 And when the hour was come, he sat down, and the twelve apostles with him.
+855 And when the hour was come, he sat down, and the twelve apostles with him.
 And he said unto them, With desire I have desired to eat this passover with you before I suffer: For I say unto you, I will not any more eat thereof, until it be fulfilled in the kingdom of God.
 And he took the cup, and gave thanks, and said, Take this, and divide it among yourselves: For I say unto you, I will not drink of the fruit of the vine, until the kingdom of God shall come.
 And he took bread, and gave thanks, and brake it, and gave unto them, saying, This is my body which is given for you: this do in remembrance of me.
 Likewise also the cup after supper, saying, This cup is the new testament in my blood, which is shed for you. - Luke 22:14-20